o1egl/govatar/README.md

 ### Adding new skins

-1. Add new skins to data/background, male/clothes, female/hair and etc...
+1. Add new skins to background, male/clothes, female/hair and etc...
-2. Run ``$ go-bindata -nomemcopy -pkg govatar data/...`` for building embedded assets.
+2. Run ``$ make assets`` for building embedded assets.
 3. Submit pull request :)

 ### Submitting a Pull Request